dortania/OpenCanopy-Gallery/prerequisites.md

 # Prerequisites with OpenCanopy

-Before looking through different themes to use with OpenCore, you'll need the following:
+Before looking through different media sets to use with OpenCore, you'll need the following:

 * OpenCore setup and booting
   * For new users, see the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)